Li-ion Battery Simulation

 - Comprehensive electrochemical materials database that includes popular electrochemical materials characterized at a wide range of temperatures and Lithium concentrations

-- Fast evaluation of various battery chemistries and cell designs even under extreme operating conditions
+- Fast evaluation of various battery chemistries and cell designs in system-level environment

 - Bring GT-AutoLion electrochemical models into 3D CAE with GT-AutoLion-3D